National Association of Canine Scent Work, LLC®

-The following cancellation policy applies: The following cancellation policy applies: REFUNDS will be given, minus a processing fee of $10 per test, if the trial secretary is notified via email at email@example.com by Tuesday, May 2, 2023 at 6:00pm
+The following cancellation policy applies: REFUNDS will be given, minus a processing fee of $10 per test, if the trial secretary is notified via email at firstname.lastname@example.org by Tuesday May 14, 2024 at 6:00 pm CST.

 Entry fees shall not be refunded if a dog or handler is absent, disqualified, or excused by the NACSW official or judge.

-This cancellation and refund policy applies to competitors that must withdraw for any reason including but not limited to injury, illness, emergency, and personal or work-related reasons.
+This cancellation and refund policy applies to handlers that must withdraw for any reason including but not limited to injury, illness, emergency, and personal or work-related reasons.

-If the ORT cannot take place or be completed by reason of fire, civil disturbances, an Act of God, public emergency, or any other cause beyond the control of the test organizers, then the ORT host will make their best effort to provide partial refunds after recouping their expenses.
+If the event cannot take place or be completed by reason of fire, civil disturbances, an Act of God, public emergency, or any other cause beyond the control of the event organizers, then the event host will make their best effort to provide partial refunds after recouping their expenses.

 ADA Site Specific Conditions